The Multiple-Access Channel with Entangled Transmitters: Summary and Discussion

-\section{Summary}
+\subsection{Summary}

 To summarize, we have considered communication over a two-user classical multiple-access channel (MAC) $P_{Y|X_1,X_2}$ with entanglement resources shared between the transmitters a priori, before communication begins, as illustrated in Figure~\ref{fig:MentangledTx}.
-Our main result is a full characterization of the capacity region for the \emph{general} MAC with entangled transmitters.
-We have also shown that the example by Leditzky \etal \cite{LeditzkyAlhejjiLevinSmith:20p} is a special case and follows from our main result in Theorem~\ref{theo:etMAC}.
+Our main results are inner and outer bounds, as well as a regularized characterization, for the capacity region of the \emph{general} MAC with entangled transmitters.
+We have also shown that the examples by Leditzky et al. \cite{LeditzkyAlhejjiLevinSmith:20p} are a special case and follow from our main result in Theorem~\ref{theo:etMAC_In}.

-We have established that our capacity formula is a single-letter formula, involving auxiliary variables and ancillas of finite dimensions.
-As a consequence, we obtained a sufficient entanglement rate to achieve the capacity region.
-In addition, we observed the following change of behavior.
+In addition, we observe the following change of behavior.
 In general, achievable communication rates may also depend on the error criterion.
 For a classical MAC without entanglement resources, it has long been known that the relaxation to a message-average error criterion can lead to strictly higher achievable rates, when compared with a maximal error criterion \cite{Dueck:78p} (see Remark~\ref{Remark:Classical_Maximal_Error}).
 Here, however, the capacity region with entangled transmitters remains the same, whether we consider a message-average or a maximal error criterion.

+The auxiliary systems $A_1$ and $A_2$ in our characterization have unbounded dimensions, as mentioned in Remarks \ref{Remark:Dimension}-\ref{rem:Uncomput}.
+Although one can always compute an achievable region by simply choosing the dimension of $A_1$ and $A_2$, the optimal rates cannot be computed exactly in general.
+The lack of a dimension bound for the reference system plagues many other quantum models in network information theory, such as the MAC with entangled transmitter and receiver \cite{HsiehDevetakWinter:08p}, the broadcast channel (see Discussion section in \cite{DupuisHaydenLi:10p}), wiretap channel \cite[Remark 5]{QiSharmaWilde:18p}, and squashed entanglement \cite[Section 1]{LiWinter:14p}.
+Here, the problem is inherent to the communication scenario.
+The examples due to Leditzky et al. \cite{LeditzkyAlhejjiLevinSmith:20p} demonstrate that for some channels, the capacity region can be achieved with a finite entanglement rate (see Example~\ref{Example:Magic_Square}), while for other channels, achieving the full capacity region requires an infinite amount of entanglement resources (see Example~\ref{Example:Slofstra_Vidick}).